 - helps your team understand who they’re helping and why

-How to define an ideal customer profile:
+How to define an ideal customer profile?

-It’s well advised to state the right companies first.
 It’s easier to understand your buyer personas already knowing what types of companies they work for.
 Write down necessary information about a target company, such as:

 - pain and need